The North Tyneside Dyslexia Team are based at The Riverside Centre in North Shields.

 We are keen to encourage an inclusive whole school approach which enables all children to learn more effectively.

-The team has recently written the North Tyneside Inclusive Dyslexia Friendly Schools Award which schools can apply to work towards, in partnership with the team.
+The team has researched and written the North Tyneside Inclusive Dyslexia Friendly Schools Award which schools can apply to work towards, in partnership with the team.

 Our Direct Telephone Number is: 0191 300 0506